-This episode is based on two blogs, with a unified theme.
+This episode is based on two blog posts, with a unified theme.
 Apologies for the croaky voice this week.
 Let's discuss some Messiahs and aliens.

 The year is 1666, the setting Adrianople in the Ottoman Empire – modern day Turkey.
 A middle aged preacher named Sabbatai Zevi, held captive since his arrival there, mulls over a difficult choice.
 Tomorrow he will be brought before the Ottoman Sultan Mehmet IV and be told to make a choice, a Monty Hall problem if ever there was one – though in his case there is no ‘behind one door there is a car, behind the other two doors, goats’ option.
 If only there were goats.
 Every door leads to death or disgrace.
 For close to a decade Zevi, a rogue Kabbalist rabbi, has been claiming to be the true son of God, and messiah.
 It is his proselytizing which has got him into this mess.
 Tomorrow he must choose instant execution, a trial by arrows or ‘the turban’